lurchmath/lde/docs/api-structures.md

 Serializing a structure preserves its class, its external and computed attributes ([documented below](#structure-attributes-and-connections)), and the hierarchy for which it is the root.
-Unique IDs ([documented below](#unique-ids)) are not preserved.
-Deserializing does not assign new unique IDs, but the `setup()` function documented under [the Unique IDs section, below](#unique-ids) can be used to assign new unique IDs to the nodes in a just-deserialized hierarchy.

 ## Structure hierarchies